Iron deficiency anemia

 Iron deficiency anemia occurs when your body does not have enough iron.
 Iron helps make red blood cells.
 Iron deficiency anemia is the most common form of anemia.

 Red blood cells bring oxygen to the body's tissues.
-Healthy red blood cells are made in your bone marrow.
+Red blood cells are made in your bone marrow.
 Red blood cells circulate through your body for 3 to 4 months.
 Parts of your body, such as your spleen, remove old blood cells.

 Iron is a key part of red blood cells.
-Without iron, the blood cannot carry oxygen effectively.
+Without iron to make hemoglobin, your blood cannot carry oxygen effectively.
 Your body normally gets iron through your diet.
 It also reuses iron from old red blood cells.

 Iron deficiency anemia develops when your body's iron stores run low.
 This can occur because:

 - You lose more blood cells and iron than your body can replace

 - Your body does not absorb iron well

 - Your body is able to absorb iron, but you are not eating enough foods that contain iron

 - Your body needs more iron than normal (such as if you are pregnant or breastfeeding)